 Designing your training sessions based on timed stations is a proven strategy for running large groups of athletes through a weight room.
 This approach works particularly well at the high school level where the exercise selection is generally smaller due to the increased emphasis on technical mastery.
 To utilize this method, create stations of one to two exercises, separate your team into even groups, and assign each group to a station.
 Using a stopwatch, wall timer or a timer on a smart TV (mirrored from your computer or phone), give each group 10 minutes per station.
 Assuming 10 minute performance prep, this will allow for 5-10 exercises/lifts per training session.
 This method works particularly well when developing work capacity by utilizing density sets.
 While keeping the weight of each exercise relatively the same, athletes should try to increase the number of sets they do each week.

 If you have a large enough facility or have a gym close to your weight room, you can also take advantage of staggered sessions.
-This hack will require an assistant, an intern, or a trusted captain/leader.
+This efficient coaching hack will require an assistant, an intern, or a trusted captain/leader.
 There are several ways to stagger your sessions, using the example of a 1-hour training session, you can have groups start their warm ups at the 15-minute mark of each previous group and/or have groups finish their training sessions in the extra space.
 While these groups are starting/finishing you will be doing the main body of work with the group in the weight room.
 This will allow you to conduct 1-hour training sessions every 30-45 minutes.

 If you are using strength and conditioning software like TeamBuildr, you are already cutting out a lot of wasted time in essential processes like setting up spreadsheets, printing individual programs, manually inputting results, etc. If you do not have the means for this software, there are some ways to cut down on your administrative tasks.